 For the headache, you can take an over-the-counter medicine, such as ibuprofen (Advil, Motrin) or naproxen (Aleve).
 Do not give aspirin to anyone younger than 18.
 Aspirin has been linked to Reye syndrome, a serious illness.
 You may also use medicine to reduce feeling sick to your stomach or other symptoms.

 A doctor can give you acetazolamide.
 This speeds up how fast your body gets used to the higher altitude.
-Nifedipine (Adalat XL) and dexamethasone are also used for altitude sickness.
+Nifedipine (Adalat) and dexamethasone are also used for altitude sickness.
 You may also be able to use oxygen or a specially designed pressure chamber to treat altitude sickness.